 Write By Numbers is Estelle Buckridge, Corinne Furness and Charlie Whitworth along with associates Lucy Grace and Andy Kelly.

 Together they make performance work which challenges both the perceptions around what ‘new writing’ is (or should be) and how audiences interact with the work.
 Their work focuses on ‘Now’ and tackles the issues of today that most excite, scare or intrigue them.
-They’re production Regeneration is at the Bike Shed in March.

 Rose Biggin’s writing includes solo pole-dancing show The Very Thought, genderqueer retelling Victor Frankenstein, coffee comedy PLUNGE and jokes for Radio 4’s The News Quiz.
 She has a PhD in Drama from the University of Exeter, specialising in immersive theatre.